What to Do After You’ve Taken Antibiotics

 Fermented foods increase your antibodies, which recognize foreign invaders, and also support your immune system with their beneficial bacteria.

-(And watch for our new Bone Broth Protein coming out next month–get the nutrient benefits for your gut, joints, and muscle tone without having to simmer bones for days!)
+Our Bone Broth Protein is another great option, giving you the nutrient benefits for your gut, joints, and muscle tone without having to simmer bones for days!

 Boost your immune system